-The following TOs do not actually pay themselves for use of their own transmission facilities: Allegheny Power, Atlantic Electric, AEP, BG&E, Delmarva, Dominion, JCP&L, MAIT, PECO, PEPCO, PSEG, Rockland, and EKPC.
-Network demand credits on these TOs' invoices include their own demand charges which are only shown to identify their cost responsibility.
+TOs do not actually pay themselves for use of their own transmission facilities Network demand credits on TOs' invoices may include their own demand charges which are only shown to identify their cost responsibility.

 - The PJM accounting process prepares a list of Network Customers and TOs for each zone. - The PJM accounting process retrieves the following information for each zone: - o Annual Transmission Revenue Requirement for each TO (\$) - o Demand charge for each Network and Firm Point-to-point load-serving Customer (\$) - The PJM accounting process calculates the total Zone charges (\$) for each Zone by summing the demand charges for each Network Customer within the Zone. - The PJM accounting process calculates the Zone revenue requirement for each Zone by summing Transmission Revenue Requirements for all TOs within that Zone. - The PJM accounting process calculates the TOs share of the Transmission Network Service charges (\$) as follows: